7 Different Types of Rattlesnakes in Utah

 There are different types of rattlesnakes in Utah!
 However, please try not to live in constant terror of being bitten.

-You shouldn’t encounter any issues as long as you leave them alone.
+If you leave them alone, you shouldn’t encounter any issues.
 Please do not trample if you see any of these types of rattlesnakes in Utah!

 Given their hazardous nature, rattlesnakes need to be kept at a distance.
 The likelihood of being bitten increases with your level of agitation.